The ALS is a proud Aboriginal community organisation.

 - We help people apply for Work and Development Orders

-- We assist people in accessing Civil and Family law advice
+- We assist people in accessing Civil law advice

-- We make films, brochures and educational resources used for talking with people about their legal rights through our Community Legal Education program
+- We make films, brochures and educational resources about legal information and rights and assist people through our Community Legal Education program

 - If we can’t assist someone, we can usually find someone who can.